 - Undertake practical legal work at the highest level.

-- Analyse the impact of public law from policy perspectives and in the context of social and cultural diversity.
+- Analyse the impact of law from policy perspectives and in the context of social and cultural diversity.

 - Reflect on their abilities to effectively undertake legal work in a practical setting.